 The first successful heart transplant in the country was done 10 years ago.
 Since then, there were 65 heart patients on the waiting list for suitable heart donors out of which 33 of them had lost the battle half way thru.
 Why are so few heart donors despite extensive awareness campaign on Organ Donation ?
 This question baffled me all the time.

-I read about , especially the heart information over the internet very often.
+I read about organ donation, especially the heart transplant information over the internet very often.
 Trying to find a way to help Tee Hui Yi, or rather, to discover possible "miracles" with the hope that luck is on my side.
 From there, I have learnt that doctors only harvest organs that are free of drugs from the desired donors.
 Ironically, willing donors are normally patients who are drowned with high doses of prescribed drugs before they die.

 In other words, hospitals and doctors are pleading with families of brain-dead accident victims to donate the organs of their loved ones.
 Transplant of the main organs like the heart, liver and kidney can only be carried out from brain-dead donors.